 Proposal Stage

-The proposal stage provides GTF staff, followed by the Charitable Activities Committee and then the full board, with detailed information about your project.
-A proposal includes the following:
+The proposal stage provides foundation staff, followed by the Charitable Activities Committee and then the full board, with detailed information about your project.
+Your proposal will include the following:

 - project description and relevance to GTF’s mission and strategy;